Morwenn/cpp-sort/docs/Sorter-adapters.md

 #include <cpp-sort/adapters/counting_adapter.h>
 ```

-Unlike usual sorters, `counting_adapter::operator()` does not return `void` but the number of comparisons that have been needed to sort the iterable.
-It will adapt the comparison function so that it can count the number of comparisons made by any other sorter with a reasonable implementation.
-The actual number of comparisons needed to sort an iterable can be used as a heuristic in hybrid sorts and may constitute interesting information nevertheless.
+`counting_adapter::operator()` returns the number of comparisons that have been needed by the *adapted sorter* to sort a collection.
+It adapts the comparison function so that it can count the number of comparisons made by any other sorter with a reasonable implementation.
+The actual number of comparisons needed to sort a collection can be used as a heuristic in hybrid sorts and may constitute interesting information nevertheless.

-The actual counter type can be configured with the template parameter `CountType`, which defaults to `std::size_t` if not specified.
+The counter type can be configured with the template parameter `CountType`, which defaults to `std::size_t`.

 ```cpp
 template<